Diophon

 Diophon (1921 - after 1935) was a British Thoroughbred racehorse and sire.
 He was probably the best two-year-old colt of his generation in England in 1923 when he won four of his five races including the July Stakes Lavant Stakes and Middle Park Stakes.
 In the following spring he gave his owner Aga Khan III the first of his many classic wins when he took the 2000 Guineas.
 He failed to win again that year but returned to take three valuable prizes in 1925.
 After his retirement from racing he had some success as a breeding stallion.

 Background

 Diophon was a "handsome" chestnut horse bred in England by Edgar Vincent, 1st Viscount D'Abernon.
 As a yearling he was put up for auction at Doncaster and bought for 4000 guineas by George Lambton on behalf of the Aga Khan.
 The colt was sent into training with Dick Dawson at Whatcombe, near Lambourn in Berkshire.

 He was from the first crop of foals sired by the 1919 Derby winner Grand Parade, the rest of whose stud career was disappointing.
-Diophon's dam Donetta was a durable racemare who competed until the age before becoming a very successful broodmare, with her other foals including Diadem, Dionysos (Irish St Leger) and Diadumenos (Jubilee Handicap).
+Diophon's dam Donetta was a durable racemare who competed until the age of six before becoming a very successful broodmare, with her other foals including Diadem, Dionysos (Irish St Leger) and Diadumenos (Jubilee Handicap).